MicrosoftDocs/data-integration/data-integration/dataflows/dataflows-integration-overview.md

 ---
-title: "Create and use dataflows in the Power Platform (Preview)"
+title: "Create and use dataflows in the Power Platform"
 description: Learn how to use dataflows in the Power Platform.
 author: davidiseminger
 manager: kfile